jpascasio1993/task-logger-api/README.md

 **Running the API**

-Run the following command to start up the API locally
+Run the following command to start up the API locally.
+Note: To have mongodb connection successfully run or establish, I must add your IP address in IP Access List.
+To save ourselves from the hassle, I have already publish and hosted the API in AWS EC2.

 ```sh
     # install the dependencies